pmsc73/navajo/README.md

-TODO:
+TODO: \n
-	- Make battle system turn based
+	- Make battle system turn based\n
 	- Enemy turns for now can be simply attack a random character from the party